Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 <sup>1</sup> Switching to a different model in ASReview is available by exporting the data of the first model and importing the data back into ASReview.
 The software will recognize all previous labeling decisions, and a new model can be trained.

-<sup>2</sup> Besides active learning, EPPI-Reviewer offers the option to choose from pre-trained models to find a specific type of literature, for e.g., RCTs.
-Additionally, EPPI-Reviewer allows users to train and save custom models.

 ### Overview of Available Models